 Columbia Workers' Compensation Lawyer

-Legally Reviewed by, Stephen Suggs: Jan 30, 2026
+Legally Reviewed by, Stephen Suggs: Mar 09, 2026

-Did you sustain a serious injury while on the job in Columbia?
+Did you sustain a serious injury while on the job in Columbia, SC?
 You may need legal assistance to ensure you pursue all the benefits you are entitled to under the law.
 The Columbia workers’ compensation lawyers at Stewart Law Offices represent injured workers in workers’ compensation claims.
 We help victims navigate the claims process and secure the benefits they deserve when a workplace injury impacts their life and livelihood.

 Our legal team includes Stephen Suggs, a South Carolina Bar licensed attorney with more than 25 years of experience representing injured workers throughout Columbia and Richland County.